grafana/rollout-operator/README.md

 ### `/admission/pre-downscale`

-This webhook offers a `MutatingAdmissionWebhook` that calls a downscale preparation endpoint on the ingesters for requests that decrease the number of replicas in objects labeled as `grafana.com/prep-downscale: true`.
+This webhook offers a `MutatingAdmissionWebhook` that calls a downscale preparation endpoint on the pods for requests that decrease the number of replicas in objects labeled as `grafana.com/prep-downscale: true`.
 An example webhook configuration would look like this:

 ```yaml